artificial-page/import-runner/README.md

 }
 ```

-**Memo** an object that acts as input and output for function calls.
+**Memo** is an object that acts as input and output for function calls.

 **All** concurrently execute an array of imports (or a nested each/all).